 California Tortoiseshell (Nymphalis californica) is a small-medium butterfly, with a wingspan of 1.25 to 2.75 inches.
-It overwinters as an adult, and can be seen in our area from January to June, and then again in September and October.
+It can be seen in our area from January to June, and then again in September and October.
 Locally, numbers peak in January-February.
+It breeds in March/April (with adults emerging May/June).
 In June, it migrates to summer estivating grounds — estivation is a state of dormancy akin to hibernation, except that it takes place in summer rather than winter — in high country (generally above tree-line), and then returns in September.
-Technically, it is here in November and December, but is rarely sighted.
+It overwinters as a hibernating adult in October, emerging in January.
 Host plants are various species of Ceanothus.

 California Tortoiseshell has population explosions from time to time, which result in huge migrations.
 In July-August 2004, a swarm of Tortoiseshells 40-50 miles long by 15 miles wide traveled south along the Sierra Nevadas.
 There was a smaller population explosion in 2019.